 How the taxman helps you save for retirement

 This is how tax relief works for basic rate tax payers.
 If you pay tax at more than the basic rate you may be able to claim even more tax relief through your self-assessment tax return.
-This information is based our understanding of 2019/20 tax rules.
+This information is based on our understanding of 2020/21 tax rules.
 Tax benefits are subject to change, interpretation and depend on individuals' circumstance.

 If your employer tops up your pension plan, they might chip in a bit more if you do too.
 Some employers will up their contributions if you increase your payments too (usually up to a limit).
 So – if you can afford to – it makes sense to make the most of it.
 Yes, it isn’t cash going into your pocket right now, but its money going towards your future nonetheless.

 3. Be an early bird

 Early on in your career is when it’s easiest to make a big difference to your pension pot – even through small changes.

 The sooner you pay into a pension, the sooner you’ll start receiving tax relief from the government – and any contributions your employer adds.
 Your pension pot also will have longer to potentially grow in value.
 And if you put things off, you’ll probably have to pay in a greater proportion of your salary just to achieve the same result.

 The money you pay into your pension is invested.
 And exactly where it’s invested can make a huge difference, so it’s worth finding out where your money is going.
 The better your investments perform after charges, the bigger your pension pot will be.
 Although, don't forget that the value of investments can go down as well as up - you could get back less than has been invested.